httpwg/http-extensions/draft-ietf-httpbis-priority.md

 a PUSH_PROMISE or HEADERS frame.

+## Intermediaries with Multiple Backend Connections

+When the prioritization rules are applied strictly, low priority requests cannot make any progress while requests with higher priorities are inflight.
+If intermediaries forwarding requests to other endpoints through multiple connections block low priority requests as such, connections that only carry the low priority requests could remain idle for certain amount of time, misleading the peer to believe that the connection has stalled.

+To prevent such misidentification that might lead to peers abruptly closing the connections, intermediaries may allocate small amount of bandwidths for all the requests that they are forwarding, so that every request can make some progress over time.

+Similarly, servers SHOULD allocate some amount of bandwidths to streams acting as tunnels.

 # Retransmission Scheduling

 Transport protocols such as TCP and QUIC provide reliability by detecting packet